 The T-Shaped Model Defined

-A T-shaped employee possesses a skill set that visually resembles the letter “T”:
+A T-shaped employee has a skill set that looks like the letter “T”:

 Historical Context and Evolution

-- 1980s-1990s: Emergence in design thinking and consulting contexts
+- 1980s-1990s: Emerged in design thinking and consulting

 T-Shaped vs. I-Shaped vs. Pi-Shaped vs. Comb-Shaped Professionals